chroma-core/docs/docs/api-reference.md

 ### Run chroma just as a client to talk to a backend service

 For many use cases, an in-memory database will not cut it.
-Run `docker-compose up -d --build` to run a persistent backend in Docker.
+Run `chroma run --path /db_path` to run a server.
 Simply update your API initialization and then use the API the same way as before.
+(You can also run Chroma in Docker with `docker-compose up -d --build` to run a persistent backend in Docker.)

 ```python
 import chromadb